cdglabs/tableVision/readme.md

 # Pipelines

+Each pipeline module must contain at least these two functions:

+1. `run(input_data)`.
+The main pipeline function.
+Should make copious calls to `infrastructure.log`.

-Each pipeline module must contain a `run` function which takes an input and returns an output.
-It should also contain a `sample` function which returns a sample input that can be run through the pipeline (that is, `run(sample())` should work).
+2. `sample()`.
+Returns a sample input that can be run through the pipeline.
+That is, `run(sample())` should be a typical run for the pipeline.

 ## Logging